 - Praise or appreciation: You notice that the customers really seem to like Jack’s sense of humor.
 You tell Jack what you’re thinking.

 - Effects of praising him: Jack laughs and seems to be in a good mood all day.
 You think maybe it’s made him whistle more, but customers are hanging around and he’s selling more products.

 - Criticism: Your daughter forgot to fold the laundry as you ask her to.
 You think, “She’s so thoughtless,” but you say nothing.
 You start looking around for something about her to appreciate.

 - Praise or appreciation: You see why she forgot about the laundry.
 She has so much homework to do.
 At least she’s diligent about her studies.
 She gets good grades, and she’s learning so much.
 You decide to praise her for being so good about her homework.

 - Effects of praising her: She seems calm and peaceful, content to keep studying.
 You realize how proud of her you are.

 - Criticism: Your brother is so opinionated.
 He acts like such a know-it-all.
 You don’t say anything.
 Instead, you try to think of qualities you like about him.

 - Praise or appreciation: You realize that he takes such good care of your mom.
 He’s so conscientious and responsible.
 You don’t know what your family would do without him.
 You’ve never told him how much you value this about him.
 You decide to do so now.

 - Effects of praising him: He seems to understand how genuinely grateful you are.
 You notice that he becomes a little easier to be around.
 It seems that he’s not trying so hard to prove himself.
 Maybe he just needed a little appreciation.

-We see what we want to see.
-Give this exercise a shot this week, and see how much things can change.
-In the words of Oscar Wilde, “The optimist sees the donut, the pessimist sees the hole!”
+You see what you want to see.
+Give this exercise a shot and see how much things can change.